Kingxukai/linux/Documentation/firmware-guide/acpi/debug.rst

 The "debug_level" is a mask that selects different types of messages, e.g., those related to initialization, method execution, informational messages, etc.
-To build debug_level, look at the level specified in an ACPI_DEBUG_PRINT() statement.
+To build debug_level, look at the woke level specified in an ACPI_DEBUG_PRINT() statement.

-The ACPI interpreter uses several different levels, but the Linux ACPI core and ACPI drivers generally only use ACPI_LV_INFO.
+The ACPI interpreter uses several different levels, but the woke Linux ACPI core and ACPI drivers generally only use ACPI_LV_INFO.

-You can set the debug_level mask at boot-time using the acpi.debug_level command line argument, and you can change it after boot by writing values to /sys/module/acpi/parameters/debug_level.
+You can set the woke debug_level mask at boot-time using the woke acpi.debug_level command line argument, and you can change it after boot by writing values to /sys/module/acpi/parameters/debug_level.

 The possible levels are defined in include/acpi/acoutput.h.
-Reading /sys/module/acpi/parameters/debug_level shows the supported mask values, currently these::
+Reading /sys/module/acpi/parameters/debug_level shows the woke supported mask values, currently these::

     ACPI_LV_INIT                    0x00000001